IVF treatment in Australia

 As an international patient you can access our full treatment services at one our IVFAustralia clinics in Sydney.
-Many of our international patients prefer to receive their treatment at our Sydney City clinic, but you can choose from our nine other locations around Sydney.
+Many of our international patients prefer to receive their treatment at our Sydney City clinic, but you can choose from our other locations around Sydney.

 IVF treatment fees for International Patients

 You can expect IVF treatment with IVFAustralia to cost between $AUD12,000 and $AUD15,000 per cycle

 However, if you are an Australian living overseas with a current Australian Medicare card the final out-of-pocket cost can be reduced significantly, to approximately $4000 plus day surgery fees.
 To access the Medicare rebate a referral from an Australian GP that is less than six months old must be provided before you begin your treatment.